kumar303/mohawk/README.rst

 ======

-Mohawk is an alternate Python implementation of the `Hawk HTTP authentication scheme`_.
+Mohawk is an alternate Python implementation of the `Hawk HTTP authorization scheme`_.

 If you don't see any documentation here it probably means the lib is unstable and you shouldn't use it.

-.. _`Hawk HTTP authentication scheme`: https://github.com/hueniverse/hawk
+.. _`Hawk HTTP authorization scheme`: https://github.com/hueniverse/hawk

 Why Mohawk?
 -----------